-Mike is the Chief Executive Officer and was appointed in February 2013 to lead the Authority.
-Mike is responsible for the management and operations of the Authority and business development of the port.
+Malcolm was appointed Chief Executive Officer in March 2016 to lead the Authority.
+Malcolm is responsible for the management and operations of the Authority and the business development of the port.

 Udhaya Arambawela

 Udhaya is the Executive Manager Engineering and was appointed in December 2012.
 Udhaya is responsible for the approval of engineering plans and designs, procurement and management of engineering service providers and development of the Authority's Strategic Asset Management Plans.
 He is also responsible for Patrick Ports Hastings compliance with the Port Management Agreement requirements for maintenance, operational and environmental activities.